ves-lang/ves/TOUR.md

 1 < 1
 1 > 1
 "test" in thing // property existence check
+"test" is Type // type comparison
+// indexing
+index[10]
+index["test"]
+index[dynamic]
+// calls
+call()
+// property access
+dot.access
-"test" is Type // with built-ins 'Map', 'Array', 'Int', 'Float', 'String', 'Bool', 'None' ("grouping") index[10] index["test"] index[dynamic] call() dot.access optional?.access // returns `none` if anything in the chain is equal to `none` ...spread
+optional?.a?.b?.access // returns `none` if anything in the chain is equal to `none` ...spread
 ```